Estimatorbeat/ProjectRetailInsightUsingSQL/README.md

 The primary objective of this project is to equip SM-Stores with actionable insights to enhance their retail operations and customer experience.

 ## Project Source
 The dataset used in this project was project was provided by 10Alytics.
-The dataset contains a collection of features extracted from the SM_Stores, includes various fields such as the Orders table which comprises of
+The dataset contains a collection of features extracted from the SM-Stores, includes various sectors such as the Orders table which comprises of (OrderID, Orderdate, PropertyID, ProductID, Quantity), Products table which consists of (ProductID, ProductName, Productcategory, Price) and Property-Info table which contains(PropID, PropertyCity, PropertyState).